Engineer In Training (EI)

 - Reasoning skills: ability to define problems, collect data, establish facts, and draw valid conclusions.
 Ability to interpret an extensive variety of technical instructions in mathematical or diagram form and deal with several abstract and concrete variables.

-- Proficient personal computer skills including electronic mail, record keeping, routine database activity, word processing, spreadsheet, graphics, etc. Microsoft Office proficiency preferred.
+- Proficient personal computer skills including electronic mail, record keeping, routine database activity, word processing, spreadsheet, graphics, etc. AutoCAD Civil 3D proficiency preferred.

 - Organizational skills: ability to prioritize and organize tasks; ability to handle multiple tasks simultaneously; ability to handle multiple projects simultaneously.

-- Moderate physical activity performing somewhat strenuous daily activities of a primarily technical nature.
+- Light physical activity performing non-strenuous daily activities of a productive/technical nature.

-- Ability to stand and walk for extended periods of time, including over uneven or rough surfaces.
+- Ability to stand and/or walk, including over uneven surfaces, for extended periods of time.

-- Ability to lift and move up to 10 pounds frequently and up to 25 pounds occasionally.
+- Ability to lift and move up to 10 pounds occasionally and up to 25 pounds intermittently.

 - Well-lighted, heated and/or air-conditioned indoor office/production setting with adequate ventilation.